Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 • Is the parrot’s room in a dark and quiet space?

 • Does it feel safe in the home?
-For example, are cats and dogs going into the bird’s room?
+For example, are cats and dogs going into the room?

 • Is the temperature suitable for a parrot?
 The environment shouldn’t be too hot or cold.